The Short Version

 From that time on, she was always writing, often in her diary, where she liked to decorate her declarations of existential angst with nail polish teardrops.
 Eventually she channeled her penchant for scribbling into a more useful format and became the editor of her high school newspaper, where she wrote impassioned editorials against the school’s controversial new “no hats” policy.
 She even helped start an underground newspaper that lasted all of one issue.
 (It turned out that fighting censorship and The Man was less fun when it involved actual work and not just driving around in a van swooning over Christian Slater a la Pump Up the Volume.)

-When she’s not writing, Jenny likes to ride her bike and hang out with her family.
+When she’s not writing, Jenny likes to ride her bike, throw theme parties, and watch other people sing karaoke.
 She lives in London, Ontario.
-She has been known to dress up like Madonna (in Her Madgesty’s more badass years).